rweekly/rweekly.org/README.md

 ### Talk with us!

 Have a question or great idea about this website?

-Talk with us on [Twitter](https://twitter.com/rweekly_org) or [Google Groups](https://groups.google.com/forum/#!forum/rweekly) or [via opening an issue](https://github.com/rweekly/rweekly.org/issues/new).
+Talk with us on [Twitter](https://twitter.com/rweekly_org) or [an GitHub issue](https://github.com/rweekly/rweekly.org/issues/new).

 ### Join us!